 \subsection{Organization}

 The remainder of this paper is organized as follows.
-In Section~\ref{sec:rw}, we detail the related works.
-In Section~\ref{sec:bg}, we recap the preliminaries on FL aggregations and contribution scoring.
-In Section~\ref{sec:mod}, we present our novel score poisoning algorithms.
-Section~\ref{sec:exp} presents our experimental setups while in Section~\ref{sec:res} we evaluate the impact of different aggregation strategies on contribution scores and demonstrate the effectiveness of our adversarial attacks.
+Section~\ref{sec:rw} reviews the related work.
+In Section~\ref{sec:bg}, we recap the preliminaries on model aggregation and contribution scoring in FL.
+In Section~\ref{sec:mod}, we introduce our two novel contribution score poisoning attacks.
+Section~\ref{sec:exp} presents our experimental setup.
+In Section~\ref{sec:res}, we i) evaluate the impact of different aggregation methods on contribution scores and ii) demonstrate the effectiveness of our adversarial attacks.
 Finally, we discuss the broader implications of our findings and conclude the paper in Section~\ref{sec:con}.